Skip to main content

 }

-At this point, your app is ready for:
+At this point your app is ready for the package's current React pattern: